 This Irish scone recipe uses Kerrygold butter, ensuring a crumbly and delectable result!

-With Kerrygold products reaching record sales in the US, we thought it was high time to explore some recipes using the beloved Irish butter and cheeses.
+It's high time to explore some recipes using Kerrygold's beloved Irish butter and cheeses.

 Made from the milk of grass-fed, never hormone-induced, Irish cows, Kerrygold ultimately yields a product that has a rich, golden texture and smooth, creamy flavor.